dart-lang/site-www/src/_tutorials/server/cmdline.md

 The following code from the `dcat` example uses `FileSystemEntity` to determine if the path provided on the command line is a directory.
-The Future returns a boolean that indicates if the path is a directory or not.
+The future returns a boolean that indicates if the path is a directory or not.
 Because the check is asynchronous, the code calls `isDirectory()` using `await`.